Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Troubles are often the tools by which God fashions us for better things."
+> "If you want to be successful, find someone who has achieved the results you want and copy what they do and you'll achieve the same results."
-> — **Henry Ward Beecher**
+> — **Tony Robbins**

 ---